Jet lag: Pharmaceutical treatment

 The short-term use of hypnotic medication has shown efficacy in reducing insomnia related to jet lag.
 In a study, zolpidem improved sleep quality and reduced awakenings for people travelling across five to nine time zones.
 The potential adverse effects of hypnotic agents, like amnesia and confusion, have led some doctors to advise patients to test such medications prior to using them for treating jet lag.
 Several cases using triazolam to promote sleep during a flight reported dramatic global amnesia.

 Cordycepin, a derivative of a natural fungal compound, has been shown to be a potential modulator of the circadian clock.
 Administration of synthetic cordycepin in mice accelerated circadian re-entrainment following an abrupt shift in the light-dark cycle.
 The compound was found to interact with the RUVBL2 protein, which influences gene transcription associated with circadian timing.
 These findings suggest a possible future application of circadian-targeting compounds as pharmacological therapeutics for jet lag and other circadian sleep-wake disorders.

+In February 2026, Japanese scientists discovered an oral compound called Mic-628 that can reset the body's internal clock by targeting the Period1 (Per1) gene, effectively cutting jet lag recovery time in half.
+The study demonstrated that a single dose could advance circadian rhythms regardless of when it was administered, offering a more reliable alternative to light therapy or melatonin for travelers and shift workers.